 It's what's on top that counts with commercial Sendmail.

+Open source Sendmail and commercial Sendmail have a good working relationship: one takes up where the other leaves off.
 That makes sense because Sendmail Inc., the commercial company, was founded by Eric Allman, author of open source Sendmail.

 Users of open source Sendmail want to know when, why and if they should bring in commercial Sendmail.
 John Stormer, senior vice president of Sendmail Inc., answers those questions in this FYI Q&A.